Techtonica/curriculum/api/REST-API.md

 1. Uniform interface: *Fundamental.
 Simplifies the architecture and enables consensus.*
 1. Client–server: *Separation between client and server; ensures portability.*
 1. Stateless: *No client context stored on server in between requests.*
-1. Cacheable: *Cache responses; improves scalability and performance.*
+1. Cacheable: *Keep a local copy of the responses so they are easily available when needed; improves scalability and performance.*
 1. Layered system: *Enforcing security policies.*
 1. Code on demand (optional): *Transfer executable code.*